 Also, keep an eye on the unsolicited coupon circulars that arrive weekly in your mailbox.
 If you prefer digital methods, the same circulars are typically available on the store’s website.

 You may even score some coupons at the store, from tear pads in the candy aisle to the peel-off kind on the candy bags themselves.
 And check all your store loyalty accounts, which feature their own online and in-store coupons and rewards points.

 4. Use Rebate Apps & Browser Extensions

-You can use rebate apps and web browser extensions, depending on whether you’re shopping in-store or online, to save cash too.
+You can use rebate apps and browser extensions whether you’re shopping in-store or online.
 Rebates are like coupons in reverse.
-Even though they don’t help you save money upfront, they return money to you after your purchase.
-And depending on how early you shop, you can use your cash back toward buying your Halloween costumes or decorations.
-Or help out your holiday budget and add it to your Christmas savings, which comes only two short months after Halloween.
+They don’t help you save money upfront, but they return money to you after your purchase.

 Capital One Shopping compensates us when you get the browser extension using the links provided.

 Don’t rush to the store the moment you spot the first sign Halloween is coming.
 And yes, that could actually be a Halloween candy display in August.

 In the months leading up to the holiday, stores often have multiple sales, from buy-one, get-one to routine supermarket price drops.
 So shop smart by waiting for them.
 Be conscious of the typical prices, and buy Halloween candy when it’s anywhere from 25% to 50% off.

 Store sales are typically cyclical.
 So keep an eye out for candy sales at the end of September, right after back-to-school sales settle and Halloween deals start rolling out.
 Then check again several days before Halloween.